benwinding/benw-blog/source/_posts/github-stale-bots.md

 - stale bot
 ---

-Stale Bot's are a type of automated bot on Github, which locks issues which are "stale" (as in have no recent activity).
+*Stale Bot's* are a type of automated bot on Github, which locks issues which are "stale" (as in have no recent activity).
 This seems like a helpful tool at first, but in reality it's terrible for all parties involved.

 <!-- more -->

 # Example: The Angular Repo

-[Angular has a popular repository](https://github.com/angular/angular/issues) on github which recieves hundreds of issues every day.
+[Angular has a popular repository](https://github.com/angular/angular/issues) on github which receives hundreds of issues every day.
 They use the stale bot to lock old issues, which have no activity in order to reduce the amount of issues in the repository.
 On the surface the Stale Bot is doing great work, reducing the number of active issues in the repo, but in reality it's a bit insane.

 ## Maintainer's perspective